Censorship in the Republic of Ireland: Overview

+Under the European Convention on Human Rights Act 2003, all of the rights afforded by the European Convention serve as a guideline for the judiciary to act upon.
+The act is subordinate to the constitution.

+Censorship in the country is primarily managed by three bodies; the Censorship of Publications Board which deals with written media like newspapers, magazines and books (an agency of the Department of Justice, Home Affairs and Migration); the Irish Film Classification Office which deals with film, video and occasionally computer games (also an agency of the Department of Justice, Home Affairs and Migration); and the broadcasting regulator Coimisiún na Meán which deals with electronic media like radio, television and the internet (an agency of the Department of Culture, Communications and Sport).

+Due to the country's geographic and cultural closeness to the United Kingdom, Ireland has considerable strong access to the British media.
+This is especially true in broadcasting media which easily spills over to Ireland, which enables many in the country to watch or listen many major British broadcasters like the BBC and ITV.
+In due course, regulations regarding censorship in the UK are indirectly enabled in Ireland.

+In terms of press freedom, Ireland is noted highly on the Press Freedom Index.
+The country is ranked Good over the last five years, and is currently in 2024 ranked eighth.

 Current censorship

-Film censorship
+Film

-Ireland's Film Censors Office, renamed in 2008 as the Irish Film Classification Office, heavily cut films and videos for rental release, or placed high age ratings on them.
+The Irish Film Classification Office, previously known as the Irish Film Censors Office until 2008, heavily cut films and videos for rental release, or placed high age ratings on them.
 In 2000 The Cider House Rules received an 18 certificate in Ireland due to its themes of abortion and incest, although in other countries, such as the UK, the film received a 12 certificate.

 Advertisements

-Advertisements are regulated by the Advertising Standards Authority for Ireland, and must be truthful and factually accurate.
+Advertisements are regulated by the Advertising Standards Authority, and must be truthful and factually accurate.
 In addition, adverts for illegal services are not allowed.
-The ASAI is a voluntary industry body which has no statutory powers and has no power to remove a publication from circulation.
+The ASA is a voluntary industry body which has no statutory powers and has no power to remove a publication from circulation.
 This power is vested in the Censorship of Publications Board.
-Given the status of the ASAI some advertisers choose to continually ignore its rulings by running controversial advertisements purely to draw attention to their products and services.
+Given the status of the ASA some advertisers choose to continually ignore its rulings by running controversial advertisements purely to draw attention to their products and services.